adamrogoyski/tetris/README.md

 * Keyboard handling and repeated key presses are close but not identical.
 * The timing of the frame rate and piece-drop rate is within a few percent the same.
-* The C, C++, Fortran, Go, Lua, Pascal, PHP, and Scheme Guile versions use GPU textures, so the board can be easily scaled.
+* The C, C++, Fortran, Go, Lua, Pascal, PHP, Rust, and Scheme Guile versions use GPU textures, so the board can be easily scaled.
     * The Javascript, Perl, Python, Ruby, and Scheme Chickadee versions use bitmaps and are at a fixed size.
     * The Tcl/TK version does its own scaling.
 * The Scheme version makes unnecessary copies of the board game-state to keep a consistent style.